fitdrjt/markdown-optimization/README.md

-# From Price Cuts To Profit Gains:
+# From Price Cuts To Profit Gains
 A machine learning project that simulates and recommends optimal markdowns to maximize retail revenue

 ## Overview